-Mutual obligation requirements are the tasks and activities that you agree to do in exchange for your income support payment and to help you on your journey to find a job.
+Mutual obligation requirements are tasks and activities you agree to do to help you find a job and get your payment.
 You agree to these obligations when you agree to your Job Plan (see section below).
 We may temporarily pause your obligations in certain circumstances - for example, in cases of natural disasters.